 To find out more about registration, visit About Indian status.

-To find out which status cards are currently accepted, visit Is your status card still valid.
+To find out which status cards are currently valid, visit Is your status card valid.

 You can also find out if a secure status card is valid by calling 1-877-VALIDE8 (1-877-825-4338).
 This service is only available for the Secure Certificate of Indian Status, not the Certificate of Indian Status.

-As a service provider, you may also accept an original Temporary Confirmation of Registration Document (TCRD) as proof of Indian status.
+As a service provider, you may also accept an original TCRD as proof of registration.
 A photocopy of a TCRD or a TCRD that has been altered in any way is not valid.